Mija-A/resurrecting-theology/README.md

 country or nationality.
 The models are pretrained and queried at inference time;
 no model weights are modified.

-- `upload_docs.py` — chunks and embeds a scholar's texts into a FAISS vector store
+- `upload_docs.py`: chunks and embeds a scholar's texts into a FAISS vector store
-- `ask.py` — retrieves passages and queries the model for each survey item
+- `ask.py`: retrieves passages and queries the model for each survey item
-- `run_all.py` — runs the full question set across scholars and saves responses
+- `run_all.py`: runs the full question set across scholars and saves responses
-- helper scripts (`create_store.py`, `check_empty.py`) where needed
+- helper scripts: (`create_store.py`, `check_empty.py`) where needed

 Retrieval uses semantic search over document embeddings (`all-MiniLM-L6-v2`) with a fixed eight-chunk context for locally served models; the OpenAI pipeline